vibhavgaur/vibhavgaur.github.io/content/projects/MNISTDecoder.md

 The following 4 bytes are another 32 bit `int` which holds the number of images in the file (60,000 in this case).
 The next 4 bytes contain the number of rows, followed by another 4 bytes which contain the number of columns.
 These signify the size of the images.
-In the case of the MNIST data set, the images are `28 x 28` pixels.
+In the case of the MNIST data set, the images are $28 \times 28$ pixels.
 So after the first 15 bytes, the 16th byte onwards contains pixel data -- 1 pixel value per byte as a grayscale intensity value between 0 and 255.
 Here's how this can be done in python:

-	:::python
+	#!python
 	f = open(images_file, 'rb')
 	images = []